joey1136/katacoda-scenarios/Area-D/intro.md

 - The right of access
 - The right to rectification
 - The right to erasure
-- The right to restrict processing
+- The right to restrict processing and Consent Management
 - The right to data portability
 - The right to object
 - The right not to be subject to a decision based solely on automated processing
-- Consent management